mstflotfy/mstflotfy.github.io/_posts/Dev/2021-1-19-How-To-Start-A-Blog.md

 #### <strong>What are the cons of a static website?</strong>
   - Working with a text editor and the command line and the need to tinker with code will put off most people.
-  - To add dynamic functionality like comments or contact forms, the beginner will have to resort to and depend on a third party, like [Disqus](https://disqus.com/){:target="_blank"}.
+  - To add dynamic functionality like comments or contact forms, the beginner will have to resort to and depend on a third party, like [Disqus](https://disqus.com/){:target="_blank" rel="noopener noreferrer"}.

 #### <strong>What are the benefits of a static website?</strong>
   - It is generally faster and more stable than WordPress.